GSA/USSM/_pages/marketplace/financial-management.md

                     <li>Automating Financial Processes</li>
                     <li>Using Data to Maximize Resource Allocation</li>
                 </ul>

-A shared and centralized approach to Federal Financial Management will improve the likelihood of agency success in delivering on the administration's Federal Financial Management priorities, particularly as it relates to (1) the availability of data to improve transparency, accountability and strategic decision-making in Federal spending, (2) increase agency access to expertise and advanced technologies, (3) drive greater cost-effectiveness and resource optimization, (4) improve management efficiency and reduce risk.
+A common set of high-performing solutions and services to support delivery on agency Federal Financial Management requirements will (1) improve the likelihood of success in delivering on the administration's fiscal priorities (2) increase the availability of data to improve transparency, accountability and strategic decision-making in Federal spending, (3) driving greater cost-effectiveness in agency resource optimization, (4) improve management efficiency and reduce risk.

                 <hr class="margin-top-auto width-full">
             </div>
         </div>